Heavy Duty Vehicle Evaluation

 - Legacy vehicles and a reference backwards through completed AMF Tasks

-- A projection of how energy efficiency and emissions can develop, using input from the Combustion TCP as well as modelling by the AMF TCP for estimating the effects of alternative vehicle and powertrain configurations
+- A projection of how energy efficiency and emissions can develop, using input from the Combustion TCP as well as modeling by the AMF TCP for estimating the effects of alternative vehicle and powertrain configurations

 The Canadian test program includes Class 7 and Class 5 trucks, which were tested both in-lab on a chassis dynamometer and on-road under real driving conditions using a portable emissions measurement system (PEMS).